Honey and Garlic Benefits for Immune Function

 2. Blood thinning disorders

-Consuming large amounts of garlic or taking garlic supplements can have a blood-thinning effect, increasing the risk of bruising and excessive bleeding.
+Consuming large amounts of garlic can have a blood-thinning effect, increasing the risk of bruising and excessive bleeding.

 In addition, it isn’t recommended to consume garlic in combination with certain medications, including: